RSS Feeds

 Upcoming Premiere Filters

 Instead of uploading an actual video, sometimes YouTube creators will start a YouTube Premiere, which is just a placeholder for the video that hasn't yet been uploaded.
-They're usually tagged with the word "Upcoming" on the YouTube website and will appear in Open RSS YouTube feeds by default.
-But we've prefixed these items in the feed with UPCOMING: which allows you to filter them out in your RSS reader if necessary.
+They're usually tagged with the word "Upcoming" on the YouTube website and will appear in YouTube feeds by default.
+But we've prefixed these items in the feed with UPCOMING: which allows you to filter them out in your feed reader if necessary.

-Shorts Feed
+Shorts feed

 By design, the YouTube video feeds mentioned above won't contain shorts.
 If you'd like a feed of only a YouTube user's Shorts, here's how to get it.